PET/CT Brain Imaging for Dementia

 Amyloid Plaque Imaging

-Using a newly FDA approved radiopharmaceutical, physicians can utilize PET imaging to visualize evidence of amyloid plaques when evaluating for Alzheimer’s disease.
+Using a newly FDA approved radiopharmaceutical, physicians can utilize PET/CT imaging to visualize evidence of Amyloid plaques when evaluating for Alzheimer’s disease.
 Amyloid plaque imaging is intended for use in adult patients with cognitive impairment who are undergoing clinical evaluation for Alzheimer’s disease or other causes of cognitive decline.